awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 The AWS CLI provides built\-in JSON\-based output filtering capabilities with the `--query` option\.
 The `--query` parameter accepts strings that are compliant with the [JMESPath specification](http://jmespath.org/)\.

 **Important**
-The output type you specify \(`json`, `yaml`, `text`, or `table`\) impacts how the `--query` option operates\.
+The output type you specify \(`json`, `yaml`, `text`, or `table`\) impacts how the `--query` option operates:
-If you specify `--output text`, the output is paginated *before* the `--query` filter is applied and the AWS CLI runs the query once on *each page* of the output\.
+If you specify `--output text`, the output is paginated *before* the `--query` filter is applied, and the AWS CLI runs the query once on *each page* of the output\.
 This can result in unexpected extra output, especially if your filter specifies an array element using something like \[0\], because the output then includes the first matching element on each page\.
-To work around the extra output that can be produced if you use `--output text`, you can specify `--no-paginate`\.
+To work around the extra output that `--output text` can produce, you can specify `--no-paginate`\.
 This causes the filter to apply only to the complete set of results\.
 But it does remove any pagination, so it might result in long output\.
 You can also use other command line tools such as `head` or `tail` to additionally filter the output to only the values you want\.
-If you specify `--output json`, the output is completely processed as a single, native, JSON structure before the `--query` filter is applied\.
+If you specify `--output json`, the output is completely processed as a single, native JSON structure before the `--query` filter is applied\.
 The AWS CLI runs the query only once against the entire JSON structure, producing a filtered JSON result that is then output\.
 If you specify `--output yaml`, the output is completely processed as a single, native JSON structure before the `--query` filter is applied\.
 The AWS CLI runs the query only once against the entire JSON structure, producing a filtered JSON result that is then converted to YAML and output\.

-To demonstrate how `--query` works, we first start with the following default JSON output\.
+To demonstrate how `--query` works, we start with the following default JSON output\.
 This describes two Amazon Elastic Block Store \(Amazon EBS\) volumes attached to separate Amazon EC2 instances\.

 ```
 $ aws ec2 describe-volumes